dustinkredmond/abap-examples/README.md

 # abap-examples

-A list of simple SAP ABAP examples.
+A list of simple SAP ABAP reports.
+Written mainly for content for my YouTube tutorial channel, but if they're helpful, feel free to use these.
-I mostly wrote these to get some practice for writing basic reports, but if you like what you see, please feel free to use them.

 ---

 | Program                                            | Description                                                         |